nicholasadamou/stockmine/README.md

                         commas are ORs.
 Example: TSLA,'Elon
                         Musk',Musk,Tesla,SpaceX
   --required-keywords REQUIRED_KEYWORDS
-                        Words that each tweet must contain.
-Separated by comma, case insensitive, spaces are ANDs commas are ORs.
-Example: Tesla,@Tesla,#Tesla,tesla,TSLA,tsla,#TSL
+                        Words that each tweet from a user's feed must contain.
-                        A,#tsla,'elonmusk',Elon,Musk
+                        Separated by comma, case insensitive.
+Example: Tesla,@ Tesla,#Tesla,tesla,TSLA,tsla,#TSLA,#tsla,'elonmusk',El
+                        on,Musk
   --ignored-keywords IGNORED_KEYWORDS
                         Words that each tweet must not contain.
+Can be used with feeds or keywords.
 Separated by comma, case insensitive, spaces are ANDs commas are ORs.
+Example: win,Win,giveaway,Giveaway
-Example: win,Win,giveaway,Giveaway -f FILE, --file FILE  Use Twitter User IDs from file.
+  -f FILE, --file FILE  Use Twitter User IDs from file.
   -u URL, --url URL     Scrap Twitter User IDs from URL.
   -s SYMBOL, --symbol SYMBOL
                         Stock symbol to use when fetching stock data.,
                         example: TSLA
-  -n, --news-headlines  Get news headlines instead of Twitter using stock
+  --news-headlines      Get news headlines instead of Twitter using stock
                         symbol, example: TSLA
   --frequency FREQUENCY
                         How often in seconds to retrieve news headlines.